ZhgChg.Li

 [Optional Step] You can also enable the “Cloud Translation API”:

-• After enabling, you can use the same Service Account credentials to connect the automatic review translation feature.
+• After activation, you can use the same Service Account credentials to enable the automatic review translation feature.

 • Note: The Cloud Translation API is not free; language detection and translation will incur charges!